-- Bottom-row slots: Ensure that the module is orientated such that the portnumber labels are located at the top of the module's front panel.
+- Bottom-row slots: Ensure that the module is orientated such that the port-number labels are located at the top of the module's front panel.
 This module orientation is considered as facing down. - b.
 Push the module into the slot and press on it firmly to ensure that it has been fully inserted. - c.
-Using a flathead screwdriver or your fingers, tighten the module's two captive screws to secure the module to the chassis. - 6.
-Reconnect the cables to the module.
-For non-hot swappable module replacement, skip the next step and continue to Step 8; otherwise, for hot-swappable module replacement, continue to Step 7.

-- 7. (Hot-Swap Only) Software-insert the module, using the device's Web interface: - a.
+Using a flathead screwdriver or your fingers, tighten the module's two captive screws to secure the module to the chassis. - 7.
+Plug the cables into the new module. - 8.
+(Hot-swappable modules) Software-insert the module, using the device's Web interface: - a.
 Access the device's Web interface. - b.
 Open the page with the graphical display of the device. - c.
 Click the title of the module ("<module name> Reserved") that you want to insert; the Insert Module button appears: